 What is the California Bureau of Automotive Repairs?

-What will the Bureau of Automotive Repairs do?
+What Types of Complaints Does the California Bureau of Automotive Repairs (BAR) Handle?

 How to File a Complaint with the California Bureau of Automotive Repairs (BAR)